MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-feature-management.md

 ms.author: mikebc
 ---

-# Enabling New and Upcoming Features Ahead of Time
+# <a name="enabling-new-and-upcoming-features-ahead-of-time" />Enabling New and Upcoming Features Ahead of Time

 Some new features can be enabled ahead of time, letting you take advantage of them as early as possible.
 Enabling features early gives you the time to test and prepare your organisation for change.